AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 >[!IMPORTANT]
 >
->Due to the late deployment of the 11382 release, and delayed activation of the 2023.02 features, there is a discrepancy with the Cloud Manager UI - which is showing an ID of “2023.3.11382”.
+> A discrepancy can be noted on the CloudManager UI, showing "2023.3.11382", while the official release is "2023.02".
+This is due to the late deployment of the 11382 release, and delayed activation of the 2023.02 features.
+> We are working on fixing this for upcoming releases.

 ### Known Issues {#known-issues-11382}